WPManageNinja/wpsocialninja-docs/guide/getting-started/wp-social-ninja-glossary.md

 **Slider Layout:** A template style, usually for reviews or testimonials, that displays one item at a time in a sliding format.

 **Screen Options:** A settings panel, usually accessed from the top-right corner of the dashboard, that lets you customize your workspace.
 You can use it to show or hide specific platform modules from the "**All Platforms**" page, allowing you to create a cleaner view.

+**Search bar:** An admin-side tool, usually found at the top-right of list pages (like "All Platforms," "All Reviews," or "All Templates").
+It allows you to quickly find a specific item by typing its name, filtering the list instantly.

+**Support:** A dedicated page in the WP Social Ninja admin dashboard that provides help resources.
+It includes links to contact the support team, report a bug, write a review, and access the full product documentation.

 ## T